 By working closely with CFC’s transaction liability claims team, the matter was investigated, settled and loss agreed within six months from the date CFC received notification.

-The second notification related to alleged violations of labor laws whereby a number of 16 and 17 year olds had exceeded the hourly restrictions on certain weeks during their shifts at the restaurants.
-The Office of the Attorney General (OAG) started an investigation and subsequently fined the restaurant chain $409k for these failings.
+The second notification related to alleged violations of labour laws whereby a number of 16 and 17 year olds had exceeded the hourly restrictions on certain weeks during their shifts at the restaurants.
+The Attorney General Office (AGO) started an investigation and subsequently fined the restaurant chain £409k for these failings.
 These violations had been occurring prior to signing, but the private equity firm had agreed to the acquisition.

 The private equity firm had taken out a transaction liability insurance policy with CFC.
 The policy was tailored to the specifics of a restaurant acquisition and the